White Label Agreement

 31. Severability.
 In the event any provision of this Agreement are held to be invalid or unenforceable, the remaining provisions of this Agreement will remain in full force.

 32. Governing Law.
-This Agreement shall be governed by, construed and enforced in accordance with the laws of the State of New Mexico, without regard to the conflict of laws principles thereof.
-Parties agree that personal jurisdiction shall exist in the State of New Mexico and that the State of New Mexico shall have subject-matter jurisdiction over any issues arising from interpretation or enforcement of this Agreement.
+This Agreement shall be governed by, construed and enforced in accordance with the laws of the State of Delaware, without regard to the conflict of laws principles thereof.
+Parties agree that personal jurisdiction shall exist in the State of Delaware and that the State of Delaware shall have subject-matter jurisdiction over any issues arising from interpretation or enforcement of this Agreement.

 33. Headings.
 The headings preceding the text of Sections of this Agreement are for convenience of reference only and shall not be deemed part of this Agreement.